wikimedia/mediawiki-services-mobileapps/README.md

 * performing DOM manipulations once on the server instead of on the clients,
 * avoiding downloading of DOM elements that are not displayed in the apps and therefore not needed,
 * taking advantage of caching via RESTBase, and
-* take advantage of streaming by being able to use WebView.loadUrl() instead of piping every page section by section over the JS bridge.
+* taking advantage of streaming by being able to use WebView.loadUrl() instead of piping every page section by section over the JS bridge.

 Furthermore this can also speed up development by
 * combining the DOM manipulation code for both apps into a single service,